5 Sneaky Tactics You Need to Be Aware Of!

 David Riley

-In this example I’ve received numerous versions where the Subject: field notes different legitimate big name consulting companies to add to the effect.
-In one case the website of the company name used changed their homepage to note “…we apologize, the emails were not from us.
+In this example, I’ve received numerous versions where the Subject: field notes different legitimate big-name consulting companies to add to the effect.
+In one case, the company’s website changed its homepage to note, “…we apologize, the emails were not from us.
 We were hacked.”

-Once again using profanity and noting your domain in the email to get you to click on the attachment.
+Once again, it gives the appearance that you are involved in something.
+Then, throw your domain name or email in to get you to click on the attachment.

 The Don’t Miss Out on Facebook Trick